 Harold Holt Swim Centre

-Nestled within the leafy streets of Glen Iris, Harold Holt (strangely named after our ill-fated Prime Minister) is a suburban haven for southside fitness junkies.
+First things first: the Harold Holt Swim Centre is strangely named after our ill-fated Prime Minister who supposedly drowned.
+Nestled within the leafy streets of Glen Iris, it's a suburban haven for southside fitness junkies.
 Both the indoor 25-metre pool and a 50-metre outdoor pool are heated, so there's no excuse not to get your Thorpedo on.
-There's also the slightly warmer, warm water pool which is ideal for rehab and hydrotherapy exercise and relaxation.
+There's also the warm water pool which is ideal for rehab and hydrotherapy exercise and relaxation.
 There's also a gym, swim classes and a big shady area to lie about in the sun in the warmer months.

 Pick up a post-swim treat